ceres-solver/ceres-solver/docs/source/nnls_solving.rst

    The upside is that you do not need to build and link to an external library to use ``EIGEN_SPARSE``.

-.. member:: int Solver::Options::num_linear_solver_threads

-   Default: ``-1``

-   **This field is deprecated, and is ignored by Ceres.
-Solver::Options::num_threads controls threading for all of Ceres Solver.
-This setting is scheduled to be removed in 1.15.0.**

-   Number of threads used by the linear solver.

 .. member:: shared_ptr<ParameterBlockOrdering> Solver::Options::linear_solver_ordering